rih3d/cirr-docker/README.md

 $ docker-compose up orthanc-reciever
 ```

 The additional DICOM receiver can be used as a proxy to accept DICOM transfers and queue them for the main clinical-facing repository.
-The main repo slows down considerably as the DB grows large, particularly if compression is on.[^orthanc_speed]
+The main repo slows down considerably as the DB grows large, particularly if compression is on.

-[^orthanc_speed]:  On a reasonable machine, we measured about 20 images/second in an empty, uncompressed repo, but only about 1.5 scans/sec in a repo w 100k instances and compression on.
+(On a reasonable machine, we measured about 20 images/second in an empty, uncompressed repo, but only about 1.5 scans/sec in a repo w 100k instances and compression on.)

+An isolated Orthanc using a Postgres backend can be created directly using `docker-compose` from the [orthancp-docker](orthancp-docker) directory.
+By default it will create a separate network.

 ### XNAT w Postgres and Persistent Data Storage